-- 1. Turn switch to "OFF" position. - 2.
-Turn off the electrical power to the appliance. - 3.
+- 1. Turn switch to "OFF" position. - Turn off the electrical power to the appliance. - 3.
 Turn off propane supply. - 4.
-If the vehicle is to be stored or the heater is going to be turned off while subject to freezing temperature, drain the water heater.
+If the vehicle is to be stored or the heater is going to be turned off while subject to freezing temperature drain the subject to freezing temperature, drain the water heater.